MohamedHajr/Kubernetes-Notes/scheduling/README.md

 Limits is the maximum CPU or RAM it can grow to

 ### What is OOM Killed?
-When the POD has a memory 'limit' (maximum) defined and if the POD memory usage crosses the specified limit, the POD will get killed, and the status will be reported as OOMKilled.
-Note that, this happens despite the node having enough free memory.
+A pod status that happens When gets killed as a result of a memory 'limit' (maximum) defined and its usage crosses the specified limit.Note that, this happens despite the node having enough free memory.

 ### How does DaemonSet works?
 It uses the default Scheduler and NodeAffinity rules to schedule a pod on each node.